Refine

 FIND CHILD CARE NEAR ME

-What is Home Based Child Care?
+What is Home Based Daycare?

-Home-based child care, otherwise known as family or at home daycare, is when you pay somebody to take care of your child from within their home.
+Home-based child care, otherwise known as family or at in-home daycare, is when you pay somebody to take care of your child from within their home.
 They may or may not be watching over other children, and primarily provide a more home-like setting for your child rather than an institutional setting.
 In-home child care is popular for many reasons, but many parents rely on it because it’s often easier to find a local caregiver close to home and their hours can sometimes be more flexible.

 Typical home-based caregivers watch around 6 or less children on a given day and may vary depending on local and state regulations as well as what that caregiver decides personally.
 Depending on who you choose for home-based child care, there may be more freedom in the curriculum they offer.
 This can be beneficial for young children as it allows them to develop at their own pace and can help make them more comfortable when it comes to learning.